|

 Without resin the fiberglass itself would be useless for building

-before application to the fiberglass.
-The drying process involves
+application to the fiberglass.
+The drying process involves a chemical

-a chemical reaction which has several variables including, the
+reaction which has several variables including, the amount of

-amount of catalyst, temperature, humidity, and any water present
+catalyst, temperature, humidity, and any water present in the

 The sand was ever so slightly damp.
 The resin without sand dried